TamaraT0811/AdvancedProgramming/README.md

 **Not this term**
 - seasonal preference (prioritizing fruits/vegetables in season)
-- automatic detection of "rare" items (blocklist stays manual for now) — the game itself has no rarity system, so a future version could learn one from an AI trained on my own playthrough data, based on how often an item has shown up in my inventory
+- automatic detection of "rare" items (blocklist stays manual for now), the game itself has no rarity system, so a future version could learn one from an AI trained on my own playthrough data, based on how often an item has shown up in my inventory
 - combining multiple weighting factors for selection (for now: quantity only)
 - multiplayer compatibility
 - long-term history/statistics of past gifts